paulpham157/agents_manager/README.md

     """
     return a * b

 def transfer_to_agent_3_for_math_calculation() -> Agent:
+    """
+    Transfer to agent 3 for math calculation.
+    """
     return agent3

 def transfer_to_agent_2_for_math_calculation() -> Agent:
+    """
+    Transfer to agent 2 for math calculation.
+    """
     return agent2

 # Define agents